elenderg/PAL-1000/instruções de compilação.md

 `To add a literal to some variables given a locus:`

-`Add the literal as a variable to the variables given "literal_" and the locus.`
+`Add the literal as a variable to the variables given "literal" and the locus.`

 `Generate the literal's name given "~L".`